WorldBank-Transport/ram/app/posts/s2-analysis/2-1-setting-up/2-1-1-files/2-1-1-1-admin-boundaries/2-2-0-index.md

 ## File requirements

 * a GeoJSON file with administrative boundaries
+* the GeoJSON needs to be [compliant with the spec](https://tools.ietf.org/html/rfc7946), which includes being a geographic coordinate reference system (WGS84 / EPSG:4326), and units of decimal degrees.
 * features need to be a polygon or multi-polygon
 * each feature needs a property `name` (string)